ExamTests with Psychometrics: An Introduction by Furr - 3rd edition

 A. An assumption of relationship between observable behavior and the attribute, this would mean that the test is (at least partially) valid.
 A theoretical link between the task and the attribute to be measured is important to enable validity.
 Validity is important because in this case it must be determined with which you can measure the attribute.
 Operational definitions make it possible to measure and understand unclear concepts (such as intelligence, learning and dreams).

 A. Speed tests are tests with a time limit and where you are not expected to complete the entire test and where the test is how far you will respond.
-This assumes a high probability that answered questions are answered correctly.
+This assumes a high probability that answered questions with chapter are answered correctly.

 B. Power tests are tests without a time limit and in which the answers are actually important, in which the given answer is looked at and based on this a score is determined for the number of correct answers.